thevaishndra/Film-Vault-Project-react/README.md

-Film Vault App
+Film Vault Web App

 Overview

-The Film Vault App is a React-based web application that allows users to browse popular movies, add them to a watchlist, and manage their list.
+The Film Vault Web App is a React-based web application that allows users to browse popular movies, add them to a watchlist, and manage their list.
 The app fetches movie data from the TMDb API and provides a user-friendly interface for movie exploration and watchlist management.

 Features